opensrp/opensrp-client-core/README.md

 The rest are plain and use the SQLite helpers provided by Android.

-For this reason, there are multiple implementations for storing the same model.
+For this reason, there are multiple implementations for storing the same model(s).

 Class | Represents
 ----- | --------------